 MSIII Rotation at Keck Hospital of USC

-Students will primarily spend the rotation at the Keck Hospital of the USC.
-On the most days, each medical student will be assigned to work with one resident on daily bases.
-The medical student will be reporting to that resident at 6:30 AM and will be expected to follow him/her until 2:45 PM.
-Student will also spend one day in preoperative clinic, one day in recovery room, one day following pain management team, and one day in the USC Outpatient center.
+Students will primarily spend the rotation at the Keck Hospital.
+On most days, each medical student will be assigned to work with one resident on a daily basis.
+The medical student will be reporting to that resident at 6:30 a.m. and will be expected to follow him/her until 2:45 p.m.
+The student will also spend one day in preoperative clinic, one day in recovery room, one day following the pain management team and one day in the USC Outpatient Surgery Center.

 The maximum number of days allowed for absence is one day per a three-week rotation.